ontop/ontop/README.md

 [![Build Status](https://travis-ci.org/ontop/ontop.png?branch=develop)](https://travis-ci.org/ontop/ontop)
-[![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/ontop/ontop/trend.png)](https://bitdeli.com/free "Bitdeli Badge") Ontop
+[![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/ontop/ontop/trend.png)](https://bitdeli.com/free "Bitdeli Badge") Ontop-Spatial
 ==================

+Ontop-spatial is an extension of Ontop framework with geospatial support.
 Ontop is a framework for ontology based data access (OBDA).
-It supports SPARQL over virtual RDF graphs defined through mappings to RDBMS.
+It supports SPARQL over
+virtual RDF graphs defined through mappings to RDBMS.
+Ontop-spatial extends ontop with the following geospatial capabilities:
+* Geospatial virtual RDF graphs can be created on top of geospatial databases (i.e., PostgreSQL with PostGIS extension enabled).
+* Geometry columns in geospatial databases can be mapped to  GeoSPARQL WKT literals using R2RML or OBDA mappings
+* Geospatial topology functions as defined in GeoSPARQL can be used in the filter clause of (Geo)SPARQL queries.

+Check also issues.txt for known issues and todo.txt for future enchancements

 Licensing terms
 --------------------